citizen27/Bulk-PCAP-Processor/README.md

 - Ensure necessary permissions for input and output folders.
 Admin rights can resolve most issues.

+## ⏩ Future Work ⏩

+- Automatically verify Wireshark installation and `tshark` path in the script.
+Hardcoded variable paths are undesirable

+- Parallel processing.
+Tshark has (-r) to run against a folder, it is just only useful for a MASSIVE amount of processing.

 ## License 📜

 This script is under the [MIT License](LICENSE).